-Subject to 202.3.0, Placement and Content of Mail Markings, all pieces must be marked "Presorted" (or "PRSRT") and "First-Class Mail."
+Subject to 202.3.0, all pieces must be marked "Presorted" (or "PRSRT") and "First-Class Mail."

 5.1.4 Cards and Letters

 Pieces claimed at card prices and pieces claimed at letter prices are each subject to a separate minimum volume criterion whether prepared as separate or combined mailings.
 Either way, card-size and letter-size pieces may be presented at the same time and reported on the same postage statement.